Oxford hospital sued over brain damage baby

 "Our medical experts believe the long time it took him to recover from that infection was caused by the delay in administering treatment."

-Oxford University Hospitals NHS Trust believes Mr Kirtland's long-term problems are a consequence of other illnesses he was admitted to hospital for at the time, which were unrelated to the infection.'Not unusual'
+Oxford University Hospitals NHS Trust believes Mr Kirtland's long-term problems are a consequence of other illnesses he was admitted to hospital for at the time, which were unrelated to the infection.